shithi30/Clusters_for_Field_Visit/README.md

 <p align="center"><img width="600" alt="c4" src="https://github.com/shithi30/Clusters_for_Field_Visit/assets/43873081/877cb376-f9af-4578-ab17-9711565734ee"></p>

-Hence hDBSCAN has been adopted as a more natural solution to the business problem.
+Hence hDBSCAN was adopted as a more natural solution to the business problem.
 Also, for experimentation purposes, the algorithm clustered users into 7 clusters based on their usage patterns on the app.